 Benefit #5: Stabilizes Blood Sugar and Increases Energy

-Do you often feel ‘hangry’?
-If so, what you’re experiencing physiologically is a drop in blood sugar.
+Do you often feel “hangry?”
+Physiologically speaking, “hanger” is simply a drop in blood sugar.
 We don’t even need to get all scientific on this one.
 Just think about how you feel after piling in a gang-o-carbs.
-My guess is you experience a rush of short-lived energy followed by a heavy duty crash.
+My guess is, you experience a rush of short-lived energy followed by a heavy duty crash.
 This is often referred to as a food coma, or the mid-day slump.
 Afternoon fatigue is typically related to post-lunch hypoglycemia, meaning low-blood sugar.
 Because carbohydrates are quick burning fuel your body quickly utilizes the glucose and then becomes fatigued when the stores run out.
 By switching your body from using carbs as its primary fuel to burning fats instead, you virtually eliminate dramatic drops in energy levels.

 Benefit #6: Combats Cancer